 Two people hugging by a canal.

-The Ageing In Place Pathfinder
+The Ageing in Place Pathfinder

 The Greater Manchester Ageing in Place Pathfinder is working to make sure older people's voices are heard and valued in the places they live.
 The Pathfinder represents a significant commitment from a wide range of stakeholders to establish resident-led partnerships in nine neighbourhoods in Greater Manchester.
 In these partnerships local organisations are working together with local residents to agree and prioritise ways to improve the quality of life for residents as they grow older.